// Blog

 Once you’ve identified a key account, it’s time to make a plan to grow the account.

 Creating a key account growth plan can be overwhelming.
 It’s hard to know where to start.
-We’ve compiled an extensive list of questions—57 to be exact—to put you on the right path.
+We’ve compiled a list of 57 questions to put you on the right path.

 The questions are separated into 8 categories: